 It’s also worth noting that many Gibson guitars are made with mahogany bodies and necks, so they might just be onto something there.

 2. That Top

 When you run your hand over the top of a Les Paul it just feels nice.
 The tops are carved from maple and have a wonderful slight arch to them.
-Remember that this guitar was born in the early ‘50s, when most electric guitars were arched-top, hollow-body instrument.
+Remember that this guitar was born in the early ‘50s, when most electric guitars were arched-top, hollow-body instruments.

 Many LPs have translucent finishes, such as their iconic sunburst design, where you can clearly see the grain of the maple through the paint.
 The result is a gorgeous look, especially in guitars with high-quality flame maple tops.

 Aside from looks and feel, the maple adds some bite to all that resonant mahogany.
-It's a brighter tonewood, and gives the LP a fuller tonal spectrum.
+It's a brighter tonewood and gives the LP a fuller tonal spectrum.

 While the Les Paul originally featured P-90 single-coil pickups, within a few years Gibson began to incorporate their now-famous PAF humbucker.
 Today, lots of guitars have humbuckers, but back then it was a pretty clever thing.

 The Fender Stratocaster and Telecaster were beginning their climbs to greatness when the PAF humbucker was introduced.
 But, their single-coil designs were plagued by the notorious and noisy 60-cycle hum.
 Humbuckers solved that problem (Fender did eventually as well).

 Humbuckers also bring a thick, warm tone that has become the hallmark of the Les Paul sound.
 Gibson has come a long way since the original PAF, and today’s guitars feature an array of options.

 LPs tend to be heavy guitars.
 While some weight-relief methods are employed in construction, all of that wood does add up.
 In the olden days, LPs were even heavier, sometimes tipping the scales at twelve pounds or more.